-You can also reference, and link to, another Visualforce page in your Visualforce markup, using the \$Page global, or in Apex custom code, by creating a PageReference object and returning it from an action method.
-Page references like this are common in multi-page processes.
-Be sure to select Available for Salesforce mobile apps and Lightning Pages for all pages in a multi-page process.
+You can also reference, and link to, another Visualforce page in your Visualforce markup using the \$Page global variable, or in Apex custom code by creating a PageReference object and returning it from an action method.
+Page references like this are common in multipage processes.
+Be sure to select Available for Lightning Experience, Salesforce1, and Lightning Communities for all pages in a multi-page process.

-If a referenced page doesn't have Available for Salesforce mobile apps and Lightning Pages selected, it won't prevent the referencing, or parent, page from appearing in Salesforce1.
-However, when a user tries to access the non-mobile enabled page, they'll receive an "Unsupported Page" error message.
+If a referenced page doesn't have Available for Lightning Experience, Salesforcel, and Lightning Communities selected, it doesn't prevent the referencing, or parent, page from appearing in Salesforcel.
+However, when a user tries to access the nonmobile enabled page, they receive an "Unsupported Page" error message.